vabarbosa/tfjs-model-playground/image-segmenter/README.md

 #### Source

-The [pre-trained model](http://max-assets.s3.us.cloud-object-storage.appdomain.cloud/image-segmenter/1.0/assets.tar.gz) used is taken from the [MAX Image Segmenter](https://developer.ibm.com/exchanges/models/all/max-image-segmenter/).
+The [pre-trained model](http://max-assets.s3.us.cloud-object-storage.appdomain.cloud/image-segmenter/1.0/assets.tar.gz) used is taken from the [Model Asset eXchange](https://ibm.biz/max-models) (MAX).

-To try out the MAX Image Segmenter follow its instructions to deploy it to Docker or Kubernetes.
+To try out the [MAX Image Segmenter](https://developer.ibm.com/exchanges/models/all/max-image-segmenter/) follow its instructions to deploy it to Docker or Kubernetes.

 #### Output